 - Google will provide Android updates to Pixel phones for 2 years

 - The answer to India’s transformation lies in its education system: Javadekar

 - Go and update your Moto G4 and Moto G4 Plus to Android 7.0 Nougat today!

 When you choose to avail of a loan, you need to meet the eligibility criteria.
 These include your income, credit score, age, and documentation.
-Your credit rating plays a crucial role in determining your eligibility for an unsecured business loan, loan against property eligibility on the other hand, depends on the asset value.
+Your credit rating plays a crucial role in determining your eligibility for an unsecured business loan; a loan against property eligibility, on the other hand, depends on the asset value.

 The following table summarizes the differences between an unsecured loan and a LAP.

 |Loan amount||INR 3 lakh – INR 75 lakh||INR 5 lakh – INR 10 crore|

 |Repayment tenure||1 Year – 4 years||Up to 15 years|

 |Eligibility||Retailers, doctors, chartered accountants, traders, professionals, and manufacturers, and private and public limited companies||Partnership and sole proprietor firms, salaried or self-employed professionals, micro, small, and medium enterprises|